reactphp/socket/README.md

 ### Async SSL/TLS connections

-The `SecureConnector` class decorates a given `Connector` instance by enabling SSL/TLS encryption as soon as the raw TCP/IP connection succeeds.
+The `SecureConnector` class implements the [`ConnectorInterface`](#connectorinterface) and allows you to create secure TLS (formerly known as SSL) connections to any hostname-port-combination.

-It provides the same promise- based `create($host, $port)` method which resolves with a `Stream` instance that can be used just like any non-encrypted stream:
+It does so by decorating a given `DnsConnector` instance so that it first creates a plaintext TCP/IP connection and then enables TLS encryption on this stream.

 ```php
 $secureConnector = new React\SocketClient\SecureConnector($dnsConnector, $loop);